 A beautiful Labrador called Tess who was deemed ‘too friendly’ to become a Guide Dog, has found a new outlet for her love of people.
-She is now a Pets As Therapy dog for around 60 students with severe disabilities at the Fisher Road School on Sydney’s Northern Beaches.
+She is now a Therapy dog for around 60 students with severe disabilities at the Fisher Road School on Sydney’s Northern Beaches.

 From the moment Tess met the children, she has made (and continues to make) a huge difference.